I’m a huge fan of the Ducati Monster, as you may know from this piece. And the pinnacle of the air-cooled Monsters was the Monster 1100.

-In a nutshell: The Monster 1100 EVO is an a Ducati monster with ABS, ride modes, and traction control, Ohlins suspension, but retaining an air-cooled motor.
+In a nutshell: The Monster 1100 EVO is a Ducati monster with ABS, ride modes, and traction control, Marzocchi/Sachs suspension, and an air-cooled motor.

 If I had to own just one Monster forever… I’m not sure which one I’d pick.
 Right now, I have my eye on a few, but I’m moving garages and so trying (desperately) not to pick up additional stock, ignoring all the best deals out there!

 As I described in my article on the Ducati Monster, there are a few specific characteristics that are the essentials of the Monster.

 For me, the non-negotiables are: a naked design, a torquey v-twin engine, light weight for its class, and a trellis frame.

 The thing is — these requirements of fundamental Monster-ness have evolved over time.